jpke/terraform-aws-eks-blueprints/examples/gitops/argocd/README.md

 ## Destroy

 ```
-// remove clusters created by rancher, then
+// remove clusters, user, and gitrepo created by rancher, then
 terraform destroy -target="module.rancher"

 //remove workload from argocd_applications, then